dotmailer/engagement-cloud-for-shopware/Readme.md

-# Engagement Clould for Shopware
+# Engagement Cloud for Shopware

 ## Benefits – what you get with dotdigital Engagement Cloud
  - Drive higher revenue with targeted marketing activities